nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 If you have any issues while testing the configuration, try the following to debug your configuration and setup:

-- Make sure you set the shell variables $GW_IP and $GW_PORT to the public IP and port of the NGINX Kubernetes Gateway Service.
-Instructions for finding those values are [here](/docs/installation.md#expose-nginx-kubernetes-gateway).
+- Make sure you set the shell variables $GW_IP and $GW_PORT to the public IP and port of the NGINX Gateway Fabric Service.
+Instructions for finding those values are [here](/docs/installation.md#expose-nginx-gateway-fabric).

 - Check the status of the Gateway: